Syllabus (and home page)

-- Deadline to complete the post-class blog is 4:00 PM the following class day.
-However you are encourage to complete the post-class blog within 24 hours after class).
+- Deadline to complete the post-class blog is 2:00 PM the following class day.
+However you are encourage to complete the post-class blog within 24 hours after class.

-Note that the blog entries and the quizzes should be completed as your own effort reflecting your understanding of the topic.
+Note that the blog entries and the quizzes should be completed as your own individual effort.
 If you have access to materials from previous offerings of the course, the act of copying/pasting answers or partially editing answers from others is an instance of academic misconduct, the definition of which includes "any act aimed at making false representation of one's academic performance."
 The University has strict rules and provides for disciplinary action on this issue.
 Please see the UW academic misconduct page for more details.